-Chronic kidney disease (CKD) has emerged as one of the most prominent causes of morbidity and mortality in the 21st century.
-Without timely and effective treatment, CKD can progress to severe renal dysfunction and eventually end-stage renal disease (ESRD).
-Renal transplantation and dialysis are the most accessed treatment modalities among ESRD patients.
-The selection of ESRD treatment and the education that accompanies the treatment are critical factors for the overall cost and quality of patient outcomes.
-The National Quality Forum (NQF) Renal Standing Committee oversees NQF's portfolio of endorsed renal measures, including those associated with CKD.
+Chronic kidney disease (CKD) has emerged as one of the most prominent causes of morbidity and mortality in the 21st century.1 Without timely and effective treatment, CKD can progress to severe renal dysfunction and eventually end-stage renal disease (ESRD).
+Renal transplantation and dialysis are the most accessed treatment modalities among ESRD patients.2 The selection of ESRD treatment and the education that accompanies the treatment are critical factors for the overall cost and quality of patient outcomes.3 The National Quality Forum (NQF) Renal Standing Committee oversees NQF's portfolio of endorsed renal measures, including those associated with CKD.
 NQF-endorsed kidney care measures are used in several quality and performance improvement programs administered by the Centers for Medicare & Medicaid Services (CMS), such as Dialysis Facility Compare and the ESRD Quality Incentive Program (ESRD QIP).

-For this project, the Standing Committee evaluated five newly submitted measures and one measure undergoing maintenance review against NQF's standard evaluation criteria.
+For this cycle, the Standing Committee evaluated five newly submitted measures and one measure undergoing maintenance review against NQF's standard evaluation criteria.
 The Standing Committee recommended two measures for endorsement but did not recommend the remaining four measures for endorsement.
+The Consensus Standards Approval Committee (CSAC) upheld the Standing Committee's recommendations.